Publication 177, Internet Auction Sales and Purchases

 District tax example

-You purchase merchandise from an online seller who charges sales tax at the statewide rate (7.50 percent).
-The seller ships the merchandise to you in Los Angeles County that has a tax rate of 9.00 percent.
-You (the purchaser) are liable for the additional 1.50 percent district tax in Los Angeles County.
+You purchase merchandise from an online seller who charges sales tax at the statewide rate (7.25 percent).
+The seller ships the merchandise to you in a special tax district where the total sales and use tax rate is 8.75 percent.
+You (the purchaser) are liable for the additional 1.50 percent district tax in the special tax district.

 Use tax on out-of-state purchases

 When you purchase merchandise from an out-of-state retailer, you are liable for the use tax due on your out-of-state purchases.
 The use tax rate is the same as the sales tax rate for any given California location.

 Whether the seller charges a lump-sum price or itemizes the merchandise price and other charges, tax is due on the entire purchase price.
 Any service fees related to a taxable sale are generally taxable, however, shipping and delivery charges may not be taxable (see “Shipping and delivery charges”).

 Generally, if you purchase merchandise from a private party located out-of-state and he or she makes fewer than three sales in a 12-month period, the purchase would not be subject to use tax since the sale is considered an occasional sale.
 However, if the private party makes three or more sales in a year, the purchase would be subject to use tax.

 Most Internet auction houses provide a sales history of the vendor, which may be useful in deciding whether the transaction qualifies as an occasional sale.
 To determine or obtain proof that a private party’s sale to you is an occasional sale, you may have to contact the individual to find out if he or she has made three or more sales in a 12-month period.
 If so, you would have to report the use tax.